Whatsapp Icon

 In February 1998, I was diagnosed with breast cancer in the left breast and then, in November 2004, in the right breast.

 When aerobics, I felt a slight twinge in my left breast (outer side).
-There was a little pea-size lump when I touched it.
+There was a little pea-sized lump when I touched it.
 I thought I had strained a muscle as I exercised furiously, and I forgot.
-I remember that it was 2 February as my father's birthday.
+I remember that it was 2 February my father's birthday.
 Ten days later, on 12 February 1998, I felt that same twinge, but I got the shock of my life when I touched that area.
 The small lump had become quite large, which alerted me.
 The same day I went to the Apollo Hospital for a check-up, the doctor checked me thoroughly while I explained how the lump became more significant.
 Then, he lifted my arm and was doing a thorough check-up, and he suddenly said, how long have you had this?
 I was confused about what he was talking about, saying this lump.
 When I felt the lump under my armpit, I was shocked as it was more significant than the lump on my left breast.
 He told me to get the mammogram, FNAC sonography, and fine-needle aspiration psychology.
 The results came out the next day, and I was told I had cancer.
 This was how I was alerted the first time.

-The second time it was strange as I turned on my stomach to sleep, and then suddenly, I had the same feeling of cramp, and when I touched it, I said no. It was 17 November.
+The second time it was strange as I turned on my stomach to sleep, and then suddenly, I had the same feeling of cramp, and when I touched it, I said no. It was on 17 November.
 I woke up my husband and told him what I had discovered.
 He told me to go to the hospital to get it checked up.
 The next day I got to know that it had happened.
 But it was a second primary; it had nothing to do with the first one.

 Journey

 When I was diagnosed with breast cancer in my left breast in 1998, I ran to my father, and I told him I would fight it, but the reply I received got me to rethink and change my thinking.
 He said, why are you using the word "fight"?
-The fight is hostile and aggressive instead; why don't you use the word "face".
-From that moment onwards, I said yes, I would face it, and every patient I communicated with, I always start with, you know this is what my father told me and instead of fighting it but let's face it together.
+The fight is hostile and aggressive instead; why don't you use the word "face"?
+From that moment onwards, I said yes, I would face it, and for every patient I communicated with, I always start with, you know this is what my father told me and instead of fighting it let's face it together.
 Thus, when we face it, there is hope, encouragement and this thing about it, "Hum Honge Kamyab" (meaning We will overcome or succeed).
 I had my surgery, chemotherapy and radiation and conquered my first breast cancer.

 After 12 years of my marriage, I had my twins, and they were also two months and five days prematurely born.
 When they were seven years old, I was diagnosed with breast cancer in my right breast.
 I was told that I had only a 25 per cent chance of survival, and that is also when I went to France or the U.S.A. for treatment because, in those days, they had started stem cell research.
 But I refused to go as I never knew I might come back if I went.
 I cried for 3 three days after learning this.
-I was not crying for myself but my twins.
+I was not crying for myself but for my twins.
 I was worried about what would happen to my 7-year-old twins if I was no longer around.
 However, a thought suddenly struck me: Did God come down and say that you will die, or did God say your days are limited?
 The answer that I got was no. I wiped my tears and said I would live for my twins.
 It was a lovely thought because if I can give cancer patients their reason and goal to live, it keeps them going.

 The veins in my arms could not be used, so all my tests and injections have been through the veins in my feet.
 When I was diagnosed with Septicaemia, the doctors tried to give me IVs through the veins of my feet, but by that time, the veins on both my feet had been punctured so frequently that they just collapsed and gave up.
 So, I got 210 injections in the jugular vein.
 I had to keep getting these intravenous injections.
 I have been through quite a bit, but I figured out that you can win if you do it smiling and have a positive attitude.